ackasaber/competitive/README.md

 ## Running the code

-The online judges restrict solutions to a single file per solution.
+The online judges place a number of restrictions on the solution code.
+I generally don't follow them in this repository since they vary greatly and are inconvenient.
+I do keep a single file per solution, but in some cases various general-purpose classes are extracted into a separate file.
-I do not adhere to this strategy completely in this repository.
-General-purpose classes are being reused between different solutions, for example, the class `IntStack` that is omnipresent in simple graph problem solutions.
+For example, the class `IntStack` that is omnipresent in simple graph problem solutions.
 Generally the solutions are grouped by the task origin.
 Any particular solution can be run in Eclipse by pressing Alt+Shift+X, J with the solution Java file focused.

-Note that while the classes are placed in packages, the online judges don't support it, so sending the solution would require deleting the package declaration line.
-If a general-purpose class is being used, copy-paste it as a static inner class into the solution class.
+Therefore submitting these solutions requires adaptation: renaming the class, removing the package declaration, copying any used general-purpose classes into the solution file as static inner classes and so on.
+LeetCode solutions in particular don't need I/O code but I still write it for local testing and debugging.

 The solutions were written for JDK 21, but should generally be compatible with the earlier JDK versions.